NFTSiblings/starlist-lootbox-smart-contract/readme.md

 **After Deployment**

 - On the Lost Poets and Lost Poets Pages smart contracts, grant approval to our Lootbox Giveaway smart contract to transfer the poet and page NFTs.
 - Claiming will not be available for users until we set the variables `merkleRootOne` and `merkleRootTwo`.
 This is done by calling the function `setMerkleRoots` on our smart contract.
-The merkle root values are shown below, but **these values represent the lists of addresses as at 06-15-22** and must be re-generated if the lists of addresses change before deployment.
-Speak to Ethan if the lists change to get updated merkle root values.

 ## Timeline